babel/website/website/blog/2019-07-02-the-babel-podcast.md

     - Ecosystem alignment: how is the language shaped by tools, libraries, other use cases other than the web?
 - History of Committee Itself
     - Transitions: using a Word doc to GitHub, using TCQ, the "how we work" repo
-    - Growth of committee over the years (language designers, implementors, practitioners, educators, combination)
+    - Growth of committee over the years (language designers, implementers, practitioners, educators, combination)
     - Specific proposals: Object.observe, etc?
 - Presenting a Proposal
     - Explaining the problem space